 Public consultation

-Members of the public, particularly those with an interest in plant health technical matters, are invited by the Australian IPPC Secretariat to comment on draft ISPMs.
-As an international treaty, only contracting parties can provide comments on draft standards, so members of the public can only submit comments via the official Australian IPPC Secretariat.
+Members of the public, particularly those with an interest in technical matters concerning plant health are invited by the Australian IPPC Secretariat to comment on draft ISPMs.

 All Australian comments on draft ISPMs must be submitted through the Australian IPPC Secretariat—see member consultation on draft ISPMs for information about the consultation process.